-The blade server has two SAS hot-swap storage bays for installing or removing hot-swap storage devices, such as a SAS storage drive.
+The blade server has two hot-swap storage bays for installing or removing hot-swap storage devices.
 To remove a hot-swap hard disk drive or drive filler, complete the following steps.

 - Step 1.
-Before you begin, read "Safety" on page iii and "Installation guidelines" on page 17. - Step 2.
-Press the release latch (orange) on the storage drive to release the drive handle. - Step 3.
+Before you begin, read "Safety" on page iii and "Installation guidelines" on page 15. - Step 2.
+If possible, save the data on your drive, especially if it is part of a RAID array, before you remove it from the blade server. - Step 3.
+Press the release latch (orange) on the storage drive to release the drive handle. - Step 4.
 Pull the release handle to remove the drive from the storage bay.